neulab/ragged/reader/README.md

 *   \--retrieval\_mode: One of 3 context choices: provide all top-k retrieved passages (top_k), provide only the passages marked as relevant within the top-k retrieved passages(top_positive), provide only the passages not marked as relevant within the top-k retrieved passages (top_negative).

 ## READER RESULTS EVALUATION
-The evaluation can be conducted in two modes:
+The evaluation can be conducted in three modes:
 1. Evaluating LLM's baseline answer generation performance when provided with no contexts.
 1. Evaluating LLM's baseline answer generation performance when provided with all of the gold contexts.
-2. Evaluating LLM's generated answers for various top\_k retrieved documents.
+2. Evaluating LLM's generated answers when provided with various top\_k retrieved documents.

 To evaluate the reader output given no contexts:
 `python evaluate_top_k.py --retriever gold --reader flanT5 --dataset nq`